karpierz/libpcap/README.rst

 libpcap
 =======

-Python wrapper for the libpcap library.
+Python wrapper for the *libpcap* C library.

 Overview
 ========